 In 2012, the turtles which arrived for release at the annual festival where found to be unfit, weak, and covered in infections.
 It was decided that instead of releasing them, 21 of the 50 turtles should be kept here and rehabilitated before release.

 After working with one of the top veterinary doctors in Thailand, and the local Noistar Koh Tao Animal Clinic, it was decided that these turtles should be head-started.
-This means that we keep the turtles for about 1 year in simulated natural conditions to allow them to grow larger before being released.
+This means that we keep the turtles for about 1 year in simulated natural conditions to allow them to grow larger before being released, a process called head-starting.

-In our marine program, students learn about sea turtle ecology, anatomy, identification, and care.
+For those who want to get more involved and assist regularly with the turtle program we offer several options through our marine conservation courses.
+In our marine conservation program, students learn about sea turtle ecology, anatomy, identification, and care.
+We also offer a certification card program for those who want to involve in our Sea Turtle Ecology and Head-Starting Course.
 Each day they assist us to feed and take data on the progress of our turtles as we care for them over the next year.
 Furthermore, students are involved in other reef research, clean-ups, and activities to address the threats to sea turtles locally and globally.